What is stevia: benefit or harm? Stevia sweetener - beneficial properties and uses.

 The number of medicinal properties of stevia is very large.
 Its effect on the human body is very individual.

-Information for reading: Elecampane herb medicinal properties and contraindications
+Reading information: Elecampane herb medicinal properties and contraindications

 The benefit of the plant lies in its bactericidal properties: